Share article:

 For event invitations: MMS wins.

-A customer support message
+A customer support message: use MMS.

 Say your customer support team needs to see an image of a faulty product before issuing a warranty replacement.
 Or they need to see a receipt before sending a refund.
 That’s where inbound MMS comes in handy.